RhythmRock/UniversityDB-OpenSRC/README.md

 ## Open Source Support

 The project welcomes contributions from developers as an open-source initiative to support its ongoing development.
 You can contribute to the project by completing the tasks listed below.
 We are open to all kinds of contributions to help us improve this project.
-Join us in contributing to the healthcare sector and help us provide a better hospital management experience.
+Join us in contributing to the healthcare sector and help us provide a better university management experience.
 To contribute to the project or learn more, visit the GitHub repository.
 Take a look at the to-do list:

 ### To Do List:

-- [x] Medications Table
+- [x] Enrollments Table
-- [ ] Laboratory Results Table
+- [ ] Grades Table
-- [ ] Surgeries Table
+- [ ] Classroom Table
-- [ ] Insurance Information Table
+- [ ] Academic Advisors Table
-- [ ] Payment Information Table
+- [ ] Staff Table
-- [ ] Reports Table
+- [ ] Events Table

 <div style="text-align:center;">
     <img src="https://i.imgur.com/waxVImv.png" alt="Colorful Stick">